wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (3) A person must not apply for, or obtain, a licensed promoter's licence knowing that the person is not eligible to do so.

-    (4) A person who contravenes subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (4) A person who contravenes subsection (3) commits an offence and is liable on conviction to a fine not exceeding $2,000\.

     Compare: 1977 No 84 s 39(1), (2), (4)

+    Section 191(4): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 192 Application for licensed promoter's licence